 Competition between the United States and Soviet Union drove the Apollo program.
-The spirit of cooperation which was supposed to put men on Mars has proven less of a motivator.
+The spirit of cooperation which is supposed to put men on Mars has proven less of a motivator.

 Space shuttles orbited 200 miles up while circling the globe in 90 minutes.
 Women were the most famous to fly in the shuttles: Sally Ride and the ill-fated Christa McAuliffe.
-Challenger and Columbia exploded!
+Challenger and Columbia blew up!
 The shuttles were retired after 30 years.

 21 nations are involved in the International Space Station.
 Michael and I got a feeling for it at the Kennedy Space Center at Cape Canaveral.
 The Orion spacecraft will take crews to the ISS.